RESOStandards/web-api-commander/README.md

 Doing so displays the following information:
 ```
 usage: java -jar web-api-commander
     --bearerToken <b>              Bearer token to be used with the
                                    request.
     --clientId <d>                 Client Id to be used with the request.
     --clientSecret <s>
     --contentType <t>              Results format: JSON (default),
                                    JSON_NO_METADATA, JSON_FULL_METADATA,
                                    XML.
     --entityName <n>               The name of the entity to fetch, e.g.
                                    Property.
     --generateDDAcceptanceTests    Generates acceptance tests in the
                                    current directory.
     --generateMetadataReport       Generates metadata report from given
                                    <inputFile>.
     --generateQueries              Resolves queries in a given RESOScript
                                    <inputFile> and displays them in
                                    standard out.
     --generateReferenceDDL         Generates reference DDL to create a
                                    RESO-compliant SQL database.
 Pass
-                                  --useKeyNumeric to generate the DB using
+                                   --useKeyNumeric to generate the DB
-                                  numeric keys.
+                                   using numeric keys.
     --generateReferenceEDMX        Generates reference metadata in EDMX
                                    format.
+    --generateResourceInfoModels   Generates Java Models for the Web API
+                                   Reference Server in the current
+                                   directory.
     --getMetadata                  Fetches metadata from <serviceRoot>
-                                  using <bearerToken> and saves results in
+                                   using <bearerToken> and saves results
-                                  <outputFile>.
+                                   in <outputFile>.
     --help                         print help
     --inputFile <i>                Path to input file.
     --outputFile <o>               Path to output file.
     --runRESOScript                Runs commands in RESOScript file given
                                    as <inputFile>.
-    --saveGetRequest              Performs GET from <requestURI> using the
+    --saveGetRequest               Performs GET from <requestURI> using
-                                  given <bearerToken> and saves output to
+                                   the given <bearerToken> and saves
-                                  <outputFile>.
+                                   output to <outputFile>.
     --serviceRoot <s>              Service root URL on the host.
     --uri <u>                      URI for raw request.
-Use 'single quotes'
+Use 'single
-                                  to enclose.
+                                   quotes' to enclose.
-    --useEdmEnabledClient         present if an EdmEnabledClient should be
+    --useEdmEnabledClient          present if an EdmEnabledClient should
-                                  used.
+                                   be used.
     --useKeyNumeric                present if numeric keys are to be used
                                    for database DDL generation.
-    --validateMetadata            Validates previously-fetched metadata in
+    --validateMetadata             Validates previously-fetched metadata
-                                  the <inputFile> path.
+                                   in the <inputFile> path.

 ```
 When using commands, if required arguments aren't provided, relevant feedback will be displayed in the terminal.